zuozhenggh/learning-library/developer-library/microservices-unified-observability/diagnosability-usecase/diagnosability-usecase.md

 ## Introduction

-This lab will show you how...
+This lab will show you how setup an alert when an exception/failure occurs in the system and allow you to diagnose and debug the issue.

 Estimated lab Time - 5 minutes

-  -   ...

-## Task 1: Notice propagation metrics and create Alert for message failure case
+## Task 1: Notice propagation metrics and create Alert for message propgation failure case

 1. Create Alert in Grafana with Slack alert channel set up in earlier lab.